Dallas

 Show your child photos of different people wearing masks, like astronauts, firefighters, or scuba divers, so he or she learns that masks are “cool” and not scary.
 Your child should first be allowed to touch and hold the mask in his/her hand to learn it is not painful or scary, before trying to put it up to his/her face.

-Once he or she is able to place the mask gently up to the face without fear or crying, we then begin to put the straps and headgear on, which secures the mask on the face.
+Once your child is able to place the mask gently up to the face without fear or crying, we then begin to put the straps and headgear on, which secures the mask on the face.
 Once the child is able to wear the mask and headgear, we introduce the air pressure as the last step in the desensitization process.

 Children should be taught that only adults are allowed to remove the mask, and parents/caregivers should remove the mask only while the child is calm.
 If the mask is removed while the child is crying or fighting, this reinforces the negative behavior because the child learns that this behavior will result in their desired outcome (removing the mask).
 With the right practice at home, most children can eventually learn to successfully use their CPAP.